When a reader posed this question my first response was, “Yes, if it's appropriate to the restroom.”

 We all consider restrooms to be, as Miss Manners has said, “backstage areas, in which one prepares oneself to go on public view . . .
 Many routines that are performed in order to increase human attractiveness are themselves unattractive.”

 Though, hypothetically you are tending to private needs in a carved out personal area (the sink of the bathroom), others are also tending to their private needs.
 And there you are – sometimes several of you – sharing common space to handle these private needs.
+(Readers, I can sense you pausing to contemplate this.)

 In an attempt to remain completely private, she has tried brushing in the restroom stall.
 But dropped items in the stall pose sanitary, if not physically awkward challenges.

-But there are personal space boundaries in shared public bathrooms.
 Tending to personal needs should balance with hygiene and intimate space concerns for others.

 Generally, restrooms rank along with kitchens as shared spaces where annoyances register strongly.
 Again, public restrooms call for courtesy: